Optical lens: a complete guide

 There are three main process for producing an optical lens:

 The material is cut in preform of specific dimension, heated and then pressed in hot tooling.
-Finishing, like grinding of the edges or final polishing can be requested according to the quality requirements and the quality of the tooling.
+After unmolding, finishing is done, like grinding of the edges or final polishing can be requested according to the quality requirements and the quality of the tooling.

 Lens grinding and polishing: